webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 Originally, chunks (and modules imported inside them) were connected by a parent-child relationship in the internal webpack graph.
 The `CommonsChunkPlugin` was used to avoid duplicated dependencies across them, but further optimizations where not possible

-Since webpack v4, the `CommonsChunkPlugin` was removed in favor of `optimization.splitChunks` and `optimization.runtimeChunk` options.
-Here is how the new flow works.
+Since webpack v4, the `CommonsChunkPlugin` was removed in favor of `optimization.splitChunks`.

 ## Defaults